The is at the end of this page.

 Open access papers are available on arXiv.

-Physical Review Letters , (2025)
+Physical Review Letters 134, 233401 (2025)

-Physical review A 111, 2 (2025)
+Physical Review A 111, 2 (2025)

-Open access:We develop the theory of Jones-Roberts soliton decay due to thermal transfer between the condensate and the non-condensate reservoir - particle transfer that usually drives condensate growth, and number-conserving energy transfer, which is shown to drive JRS decay.
+We develop the theory of Jones-Roberts soliton decay due to thermal transfer between the condensate and the non-condensate reservoir - particle transfer that usually drives condensate growth, and number-conserving energy transfer, which is shown to drive JRS decay.
 We propose experimental tests for reservoir theory using JRS that are sensitive to the phase space density.

-Physical review A 110, 5 (2024)
+Physical Review A 110, 5 (2024)

-Open access:In our open systems theory of planar vortex dynamics we identify the energy-damping reservoir interaction in the stochastic projected Gross-Piteavskii theory as the origin of vortex mutual friction.
+In our open systems theory of planar vortex dynamics we identify the energy-damping reservoir interaction in the stochastic projected Gross-Piteavskii theory as the origin of vortex mutual friction.
 Our theory bridges a large gap from dissipative phenomenolgy to a quantitative picture of mutual friction experiments.

 Physical Review Research 5, 1 (2023)

-Open access:We use optical tweezers to assemble pairs of trapped 85Rb atoms, and study the spin dynamics of the two-body system in a thermal state.
+We use optical tweezers to assemble pairs of trapped 85Rb atoms, and study the spin dynamics of the two-body system in a thermal state.
 The spin-2 atoms show strong pair correlation between magnetic sublevels on timescales exceeding one second, with measured relative number fluctuations 11.9 ± 0.3 dB below quantum shot noise.

 Nature Communications 10, 1 (2019)

-Open access:We experimentally realize vortex clusters in a planar Bose-Einstein condensate.
-We demonstrate that the clusters persist for long time periods, maintaining the superfluid system in a high-energy state far from global equilibrium.
-Our experiments reveal vortex matter at negative absolute temperatures.
+We experimentally realize vortex clusters in a planar Bose-Einstein condensate, observing first evidence of 70 year old predictions of Onsager.
+Clusters are robust over long time periods, maintaining the superfluid system in a high-energy state far from global equilibrium.
+Our experiments reveal vortex matter at negative absolute temperatures in agreement with theory.

 Science 364, 6447 1264 (2019)